 - Salt and pepper to taste

-1 In a large bowl, combine the beans, corn, onions, jalapeno chile peppers, tomatoes, avocado, cilantro, basil, lime juice and olive oil.
+1 In a large bowl, gently combine the black beans, corn, chopped green onions, minced jalapeños, chopped tomatoes, lime juice, and olive oil.
 Gently fold in the chopped avocados.

-2 Add sugar and salt and pepper to taste.
-(The sugar will help balance the acidity from the tomatoes and lime juice.)
-Chill before serving.
+2 Add salt and pepper to taste.
+Sprinkle with sugar to taste, enough to balance the acidity from the tomatoes and lime juice.
+Chill.

 3 Right before serving, add the chopped fresh cilantro.